-Palestine is the name given by Arabs to an area in the Middle East.
+Palestine is the name (first referred to by the Ancient Greeks) of an area in the Middle East situated between the Jordan River and the Mediterranean Sea.
 Palestine was absorbed into the Ottoman Empire in 1517 and remained under the rule of the Turks until World War One.
 Towards the end of this war, the Turks were defeated by the British forces led by General Allenby.
 In the peace talks that followed the end of the war, parts of the Ottoman Empire were handed over to the French to control and parts were handed over to the British – including Palestine.
 Britain governed this area under a League of Nations mandate from 1920 to 1948.
 To the Arab population who lived there, it was their homeland and had been promised to them by the Allies for help in defeating the Turks by the McMahon Agreement - though the British claimed the agreement gave no such promise.

 The same area of land had also been promised to the Jews (as they had interpreted it) in the Balfour Declaration and after 1920, many Jews migrated to the area and lived with the far more numerous Arabs there.
 At this time, the area was ruled by the British and both Arabs and Jews appeared to live together in some form of harmony in the sense that both tolerated then existence of the other.
 There were problems in 1921 but between that year and 1928/29, the situation stabilised.

 The main problem after the war for Palestine was perceived beliefs.
 The Arabs had joined the Allies to fight the Turks during the war and convinced themselves that they were due to be given what they believed was their land once the war was over.